-One thing you need to know about me is that I'm reading polygamist.
+What I'm Reading One thing you need to know about me is that I'm reading polygamist.
 I normally read at least two books at one time.
 In my past, I could be at various stages in more than five books at a time, but I'm trying to keep my limit to three these days.
 Those … Continue reading What I’m Reading, What I’m Writing

 I once saw a video by Anthony Marra, author of A Constellation of Vital Phenomena, where among other things he talked about his revision process and how he typed his story over and over.
 That moment was special for me.
 Angels didn't sing or anything, but it was the first time I had ever run across … Continue reading Revision Tip: Write it Twice.
 Or Three Times.
 Or Ten.

 I've finally broken down and listened to the advice many successful authors have passed on for years.
 No, it's not, 'Write every day.'
 I've given up ever pulling that off while I have small children and live in the frozen north (for the record, I do try to follow that advice, but my version goes something more like, 'Pray … Continue reading Setting up an email list

 I asked for a February do-over, but I don't think anyone heard me.
 You know what?
 It doesn't matter now, because February is gone.
 Good riddance!
 And take your germs and viruses with you!
 I better not get too excited or that meme I saw the other day with sunny skies on Tuesday and a blizzard … Continue reading Hello, March!
 I’m So Glad to See you.

 As part of my weekly writing schedule, one day a week I submit work to various literary magazines or online journals.
 I can honestly say that so far it's worked!
 Granted I've only been working off my new schedule for two weeks, but hey, it's a start =).
 I started my new writing schedule last week … Continue reading Rejection Rituals

 Over the weekend, the latest edition of Perihelion Online Science Fiction Magazine came out.
 This is important for science-fiction fans because the online magazine is free, which means you now have 11 new stories and articles to read.
 I'm happy about it because my short story "Bug Out" is one of those new stories.
 They … Continue reading “Bug Out” Published